guidominguesnk/scss-boilerplate/README.md

 ```

 **Border Styling** `border.scss`
-This mixin set simplifies the application of border styles to elements, offering a flexible approach to define width, style, color, and opacity.
-It provides options for a global border or individual borders for top, bottom, left, and right sides.
+This mixin provides a concise way to define border properties, allowing for flexible customization of width, style, color, and opacity on a global or individual side basis.
 ```scss
 .element {
   @include border(thick, solid, pure-white);